 Introducing 3D Leak Detection Technology

-We are pleased to announce our latest innovation, a newly patented 3D Leak Detection technology for pharmaceutical blister packs.
+We are pleased to announce our latest innovation, our new 3D Leak Detection technology for pharmaceutical blister packs.
 Aimed at pharmaceutical manufacturers, the new technology incorporates a 3D sensor to provide volumetric measurement to assess the integrity of a range of pharmaceutical solid dose and flexible barrier packaging.

 The first application of the new technology will be released with our latest model of non-destructive blister leak testers, the VisionScan 3D.
 This next generation machine will use the 3D technology in combination with differential pressure and vacuum to detect leaks in individual blister pockets as low as 5µm (pack and material dependent).
 The new technology can be applied to all foil types, matt or gloss, and different text patterns can be tested with one setting, making it ideal for production lines with multiple language variations.